Pyrdacor/Ambermoon.net/README.md

 If you want to support this project or contribute scroll down to the bottom.
 You may also checkout my already working 'SerfCity (Die Siedler) rewrite' at [freeserf.net](https://github.com/Pyrdacor/freeserf.net).

 I also created another github project called [Ambermoon](https://github.com/Pyrdacor/Ambermoon) for providing resources and research the game data.
 Feel free to have a look or contribute.

-### How to run the game

-1. You need the original game data (either ADF files or extracted files like Party_char.amb etc).
-2. Put these files next to the downloaded executable file called Ambermoon.net.exe.
-3. If it doesn't work try to start from Windows CMD or Linux bash and check for error printouts.
-4. If this isn't working, try to install the latest .NET framework for your OS.
-5. If this still doesn't help please file an issue on the [Issue tracker](https://github.com/Pyrdacor/Ambermoon.net/issues).
-Please provide error messages, your setup (OS, game version, etc) and a description what you tried.

-**Note:** The game only runs on Windows and Ubuntu as of now.
-Feel free to try other linux distributions but I can't guarantee that it will run then.

 ## Screenshots